elimiranda93/auto-insurance-retention/README.md

 income: This column was reviewed.
 However, no changes were made to it as all the row values appeared reasonable.

 home_market_value: This column was categorical and could not be processed in a model in this state.
 Since the values in this column were a range, the ranges were split into upper and lower bound columns.
-Then each row-level upper and lower bound values were averaged to create a new numerical avg_home_market_value column.
+Then the lower bound was kept.
+For null values, the averages of the lower bounds were used to fill them.

 age_in_years: This column had a broad range of ages.
-Running models on such a broad range could be computationally expensive and taxing, so the ages were consolidated into ranges.
-A concern regarding the quality of data for this column was raised in that there was a significantly higher count of people age 55 years than any other age in the distribution.
+Running models on such a broad range could be computationally expensive and taxing, so the ages were consolidated into ranges(UPDATE: Engineering in this manner was adverse to our model performance, so the column's values were left as they were.).
+A concern regarding the quality of data for this column was raised in that there was a significantly higher count of people aged 55 years than any other age in the distribution.
 However, they were kept in the dataframe for this iteration.

 ### 🏭 Modeling
 The testing and evaluation of models includes:

+BASELINE MODELS
 - Logistic Regression: Due to concerns with the data quality and weak correlations observed in heatmaps, the expectations for models on this dataframe are low.

 - Log 1 Results: